 8. Chalk Obstacle Course

-Use coloured chalk on a driveway or patio to draw a hopscotch grid, winding road, stepping stones, and animal footprints to follow.
-Toddlers love having a physical path to follow and jump along.
-Change it up every few days by drawing something new to keep it exciting throughout the summer.
+Use colored chalk on a driveway or patio to draw a hopscotch grid, winding road, stepping stones, and animal footprints.
+Toddlers love having a physical path to jump along.

 9. Sunflower Growing Project